veriatl/veriatl/README.md

 Impacts
 ------
-Our tool is built on top of a state-of-the-art incremental verification tool *Boogie* for imperative languages [cite](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/krml245.pdf).
-Through evaluation, we show that:

-* Our tool speeds up re-verifications by at least 70\%.
-* Because of using fine-grained verification (notably enabling program slicing and impact analysis), our tool is consistently faster than the state-of-the-art incremental verification tool by 16\% to 45\%.
-* Using fine-grained verification allows our tool to scale to verify large model transformations.
+TODO:

 Evaluation
 ------
-The source code of the 3 case studies are under **fr.emn.atlanmod.veriatl.experiment** project:
+The source code of the 1 case study are under **fr.emn.atlanmod.veriatl.experiment** project:
-* HSM2FSM
-* HSM2FSMi
-* UMLCopier (UML)
+* UMLScale (UML)
-   * The source code of UMLCopier is impractical to maintain on github, so we invite you to automatically generate it by yourself using the **fr.emn.atlanmod.veriatl.experiment.mutation.core** package in the **fr.emn.atlanmod.veriatl.experiment.mutation** project (no configuration needed).

 Standalone Java applications are provided to automatically and incrementally verify each case study.
-They are under the following package respectively:
+They are under the following package:
-* fr.emn.atlanmod.veriatl.experiment.HSM2FSM
-* fr.emn.atlanmod.veriatl.experiment.HSM2FSMi
-* fr.emn.atlanmod.veriatl.experiment.UMLCopier
+* fr.emn.atlanmod.veriatl.experiment.UMLScale

+TODO:
 The result we obtained from this evaluation is under the **Result** of the **fr.emn.atlanmod.veriatl.experiment** project.